rockycool000007/Python-Projects/GetToTheEnd/README.md

 ### Bugs

 * 5/14/18:
-   - Not exactly a bug, but I need to create validation and/or tests for the `else` statements to catch if the player inputs a wrong number.
-I haven't figured out the logic for that yet.
+   ~~- Not exactly a bug, but I need to create validation and/or tests for the `else` statements to catch if the player inputs a wrong number.
+I haven't figured out the logic for that yet.~~